freicoin/freicoin/doc/build-osx.md

 Other commands:

     ./freicoind --help  # for a list of command-line options.
-    ./freicoind -daemon # to start the bitcoin daemon.
+    ./freicoind -daemon # to start the freicoin daemon.
     ./freicoind help    # When the daemon is running, to get a list of RPC commands